developer-friendly/blog/docs/posts/2024/0017-per-pr-deployment.md

 You may have picked one or a combination of tools to manage your secrets.
 As such, managing secrets for your preview environments should be a deliberate and informed decision on your part.

+If it helps, you are more than welcome to take a look at our earlier guide on [External Secrets] in this blog post:

+[External Secrets Operator: Fetching AWS SSM Parameters into Azure AKS]

 ### Do Not Forget About Monitoring and Alerting